Dxroman/home_credit_risk_prediction_model/README.md

 What is this project about?
 This notebook covers the whole pipeline, from raw data to business decisions:

 Data Wrangling: Using SQL and Pandas to filter, aggregate, and merge the historical credit tables.
 (And yes, you might see that I forgot to put index=False a couple of times while exporting CSVs.
-Lesson learned!).
+Lesson learned).

 Feature Selection: I let an XGBoost model do the heavy lifting to find the most predictive variables using its Gain score, avoiding manual bias.